One word to describe how you felt the moment you discovered your partner was having a baby?

 What surprised you most about the adoption process?

-I was surprised the most by how thorough the screening process is, as well as the fact that my ex was able to look through different couples profiles and pick who she thought would be the best fit for our daughter.
+I was surprised the most by how thorough the screening process is.
+I was also surprised by the fact that my ex was able to look through different couples profiles and pick who she thought would be the best fit for our daughter.

 Looking back, what do you wish you had known then that you know today?